Usable-Security-and-Privacy-Lab/ssa-daemon/docs/developer-documentation/general.md

 13. The client call to `send` causes data to be sent from the client's socket to the daemon's client-facing socket, triggering a read event on `plain.bev`.
 This causes a call to `tls_bev_read_cb`, which transfers the data to the out-buffer of the internet-facing socket.
 That data is then encrypted and sent by Libevent.

 14. When a response is received from the destination server, Libevent decrypts it and places it in `secure.bev`'s input buffer, triggering a read event.
-This causes a call to `tls_bev_read_cb`, which transfers the data to the out-buffer of the client-facing socket.
+This causes a call to `common_bev_read_cb`, which transfers the data to the out-buffer of the client-facing socket.
 That data is then sent to the client by Libevent, where it is retrieved by the client's call to `recv`.

 #### Part E: Closing the socket